 Coral Propagation Site

-Tyler Fountain, a former intern on Andros Island, initiated the coral propagation site with Dr. Craig Dahlgren.
-Located near the field station, 100 fragments of elkhorn, staghorn, and fused staghorn coral species were planted on a line nursery.
-Due to some damages from Hurricane Irma in 2017, there are currently 80-90 intact coral fragments ready to be out planted.
-These corals will be planted near snorkel sites to show students our conservation efforts up close.
+Tyler Fountain, a former staff member on Andros Island, initiated the coral propagation site with Dr. Craig Dahlgren of the The Perry Institute for Marine and Reef Rescue Network.
+Initially 100 fragments of elkhorn, staghorn, finger coral and fused staghorn coral species were propagated on a 4-line nursery.
+Unfortunately due to damages from Hurricane Irma in 2017, a line was lost but there are still currently 70-80 intact coral fragments.

 Collaborative Research: The Tropicalization of Western Atlantic seagrass beds